 - A.1 Students will normally be registered on a programme in a particular College and will be referred to that College's Misconduct and Fitness to Practise Committee.
-For Students registered on programmes that are not subject to Fitness to Practise requirements, allegations of non-academic misconduct may be heard by a Committee made up of panel members drawn from more than one College; allegations of academic misconduct may be heard by a Committee made up of panel members drawn from more than one College, provided that either the Chair or at least two of the panel members are drawn from the Student's College.
+For Students registered on programmes that are not subject to Fitness to Practise requirements, allegations of non-academic misconduct may be heard by a Committee made up of panel members drawn from more than one College; allegations of academic misconduct may be heard by a Committee made up of panel members drawn from more than one College; allegations of academic misconduct may be heard by a Committee made up of panel members drawn from more than one College, provided that either the Chair or at least two of the panel members are drawn from the Student's College.
 None of the Committee members appointed to the hearing panel shall have been previously involved with the case concerned. - A.2 If two or more Students are alleged to be involved in related misconduct, the Investigating Officer may request that the Academic Registrar (or Head of College where the student is registered on a Fitness to Practise programme) decide whether the cases should be heard jointly or separately. - A.3 For cases involving two or more Students registered in different Colleges, the Chair (in consultation with the Academic Registrar) may appoint a member of staff from each relevant College, to reflect as closely as possible the College membership of those Students, or refer the case to the Misconduct and Fitness to Practise Committee of the College where the majority of Students involved are registered.
-Students registered on a Fitness to Practise programme must be referred to the relevant Misconduct and Fitness to Practise Committee. - A.4 Students who are registered on a Programme situated outside the University's College structure (e.g. Birmingham International Academy or Liberal Arts Programmes) will have their case heard by the Misconduct and Fitness to Practise Committee deemed most appropriate by the Academic Registrar.
+Students registered on a Fitness to Practise Committee. - A.4 Students who are registered on a Programme situated outside the University's College structure (e.g. Birmingham International Academy or Liberal Arts Programmes) will have their case heard by the Misconduct and Fitness to Practise Committee deemed most appropriate by the Academic Registrar.
 Normally this will be the College to which the majority of their programme or the module concerned belongs. - A.5 Sabbatical Officers of the Guild of Students will be referred to such College Misconduct and Fitness to Practise Committee as the Academic Registrar deems to be appropriate. - A.6 In exceptional circumstances (for example, in the interests of fairness or where there may be a potential conflict of interest), the Academic Registrar may decide that the Misconduct and Fitness to Practise Committee of another College hear the case in accordance with Regulation 8.3.5.